 Digital Realty was the keynote sponsor at the event because we feel strongly about the importance of innovation, and we want to promote and support the community by accelerating startups.

-Supporting the growth of new businesses in the Valley and elsewhere in the world dates back to our early days, and the early days of companies like Facebook, who came to us with a need for data centre space.
+Supporting the growth of new businesses in the Valley and elsewhere in the world dates back to our early days, and the early days of companies like Facebook, who came to us with a need for data center space.

 Facebook has been a client of ours since 2006.
 Before we signed our first contract with Facebook, I sat down with Gideon Yu, Facebook’s CFO at the time, to review their financials so that we could get comfortable with working with them.